 Taking place in JAX District, the event will showcase contemporary artists from around the world.

 Art lovers, unite.
 We have some exciting news.
-The Diriyah Contemporary Art Biennale 2026 will open to the public on 30 January 2026 with the title ‘In Interludes and Transitions.’
+The Diriyah Contemporary Art Biennale 2026 is now open with the title ‘In Interludes and Transitions.’
 Now in its third edition, the Biennale is led by Artistic Directors Nora Razian and Sabih Ahmed, who have set out a curatorial framework that explores movement, exchange and the cultural rhythms that bind communities across borders.

-The Biennale will be anchored at JAX, the creative district in Diriyah known for its industrial heritage, and will expand across selected venues and outdoor spaces.
-The aim is to immerse visitors in an experience that responds to the urban fabric of the district while celebrating Diriyah’s role in Saudi Arabia’s evolving cultural landscape.
+The Biennale is being held at JAX, the creative district in Diriyah known for its industrial heritage, and will expand across selected venues and outdoor spaces until 2 May.
+The aim is to immerse visitors in an experience that responds to the district’s urban fabric while celebrating Diriyah’s role in Saudi Arabia’s evolving cultural landscape.

 The chosen title takes its cue from a casual phrase that refers to the cycles of encampment and journeys made by nomadic communities in the Arabian Peninsula.
 By tracing these movements and transformations, the Biennale considers how the Gulf connects with the wider world through routes of travel, trade and storytelling.
 This lens sets the stage for an exhibition that thinks about culture as something that is carried, shared and reshaped.

-The 2026 edition will feature more than 70 artists and over 20 new commissions.
-The preliminary list includes Pio Abad, Rand Abdul Jabbar, Yussef Agbo-Ola (Olaniyi Studio), Ahaad Alamoudi, Afra Al Dhaheri, Mohammed Alhamdan (7amdan), Ruba Al-Sweel, Taysir Batniji, Raven Chacon, Rohini Devasher, Merve Ertufan, Ivana Franke, Rahima Gambo, Petrit Halilaj, Aziz Hazara, Alana Hunt and Yazan Khalili, with more names to follow as the opening approaches.
+The 2026 edition features more than 70 artists and over 20 new commissions.
+The list includes Pio Abad, Rand Abdul Jabbar, Yussef Agbo-Ola (Olaniyi Studio), Ahaad Alamoudi, Afra Al Dhaheri, Mohammed Alhamdan (7amdan), Ruba Al-Sweel, Taysir Batniji, Raven Chacon, Rohini Devasher, Merve Ertufan, Ivana Franke, Rahima Gambo, Petrit Halilaj, Aziz Hazara, Alana Hunt and Yazan Khalili.

 Nora Razian and Sabih Ahmed, Artistic Directors of the Diriyah Contemporary Art Biennale 2026 said: “Processions have produced relations and forms in this region.
 The movement of winds and the flow of trade, migration, and exile are carriers of stories, songs, and languages, producing rhythms and poetic meters such as the rajaz.
 Thinking of the world in procession – a braiding of movements that commemorate and celebrate – allows an understanding of cultural forms through exchange and transmissions; itineraries of travel, intersections, and mutations; and retelling of fragments of exiled stories that have persisted through bodies, materials, rhythms, and cadences.”